Beijing Travel Guide

 What to See in Beijing

-One of the world’s largest public squares, framed by the Great Hall of the People, Mao’s Mausoleum, and the Monument to the People’s Heroes.
+One of the world’s largest public squares, Tiananmen Square is surrounded by many of China’s most important national landmarks, including the Great Hall of the People, the National Museum of China, and the Mausoleum of Mao Zedong.

 What to do in Beijing